Bloodborne HIV: Don't Get Stuck!

 Patron observed sterile treatment for manicures and pedicures

-POST for manicures and pedicures |
+POST for manicures and pedicures

-If you are not sure your provider has sterilized all reused instruments, stay way.
-Do it yourself at home, or go to another provider. |
+1. Avoid skin-piercing procedures If you are not sure your provider has sterilized all reused instruments, stay way.
+Do it yourself at home, or go to another provider.

-Some instruments used in manicures and pedicures, such as razors, are so cheap they can be treated as single-use disposables.
-You can buy and bring razors and other disposables, or ask your provider to take them out of sealed packages in front of you. |
+2. Use new disposable instruments Some instruments used in manicures and pedicures, such as razors, are so cheap they can be treated as single-use disposables.
+You can buy and bring razors and other disposables, or ask your provider to take them out of sealed packages in front of you.

-3. You sterilize the instruments |
+3. You sterilize the instruments

-(a) You can buy a set of reusable instruments that you keep at home and bring to the provider to use.
-If they’re only used for you, you don’t need to sterilize them.(b) If you are in doubt about whether a provider has sterilized instruments, you can sterilize some of them on the spot by passing them through a flame until they are hot enough to burn you, and then letting them air cool. |
+If you are in doubt about whether a provider has sterilized instruments, you can sterilize some of them on the spot by passing them through a flame until they are hot enough to burn you, and then letting them air cool.

-In beauty salons, a common procedure to clean instruments between customers is to wipe them with bleach or alcohol, or to soak them in a pan with bleach, alcohol, Dettol, other chemical, or even just water.
-This is not enough.
-Insist that the instruments used on you have been boiled or flamed. |
+4. Ask providers how they sterilize instruments In beauty salons, a common procedure to clean instruments between customers is to wipe them with bleach or alcohol, or to soak them in a pan with bleach, alcohol, Dettol, other chemical, or even just water.
+If that’s their explanation, can you sterilize them on the spot with a match or cup of boiling water?

 Additional information about manicures and pedicures